 Reducing inequalities through sport

-When you buy a bag, 0.50$ goes directly to this great initiative of Club le Vestiaire - Villeray which offers free functional training sessions to young people from several neighborhoods in order to help them grow and flourish in sport outside of school.
-The label was created by the talented illustrator and graphic designer Carolina Espinosa.
+When you buy a bag, $0.50 goes directly to this fantastic initiative by Le Vestiaire gym, which offers free functional training sessions to youth in several neighborhoods to help them grow and thrive in sports outside of school.
+The label was designed by the talented illustrator and graphic designer Carolina Espinosa.
 New to Parc-Ex, the whole team is proud to collaborate with our neighborhood!

 Amount raised